Sulphur Rocks at Rotorua's Hells Gate. Can you see the chalkiness?

 Just before leaving the Hells Gate park there is a place where you can stop off and try your hand at carving.

-You can see the photo of me having a go at carving...
+You can see the photo of me having a try at carving...

 ... and the little kiwi carving is my result.
 Cute huh?
 It's rough as guts actually, that's why I made it a small pic. :) Only in Rotorua.

-People also complain about being asked to get out after 20min but there's a very good reason for that.
+People complain about being asked to get out after 20min but there's a very good reason for that.
 The mud retains heat and once you are coated in it the body pores open up 100%.
 Result?
-Our blood pressure goes up.
-Too long like that could get dangerous so 20min is quite enough thank you.
+Your blood pressure goes up.
+Too long like that could get dangerous so 20min is quite enough.
 If pregnant the time is probably even shorter.

 Hells Gate Rotorua also offers ½hr or 1hr 'Wai Ora' full body massage and mud therapies, facials and scrubs.